ReactionMechanismGenerator/RMG-Py/input/RMG_database/kinetics_groups/H_Abstraction/comments.rst

 Note: The authors note that a lower lying channel, involving addition and rearrangement prior to decomposition, may exist.
 MRH 28-Aug-2009

+CURRENT RATES
+Hua, H.; B. Ruscic; B. Wang.
+Chemical Physics 2005, 311, 335-341.
+C2H4 + O2 --> C2H3 + HO2.

+Divided rate expression by 4 to get the rate expression per H atom.
+See page 338.
+Overall, this agrees with the earlier rate that we used.
+JDM 15-Jun-2010.

 ---